ai6yr/rss2mastodon/README.md

 * feed_tags = #your #additional #tags here will be appended to the toot
 * feed_delay = delay in seconds between checking on the RSS/Atom feed

+## Running the script

+python3 rss2mastodon.py

+or

+python3 atom2mastodon.py

+## Unattended/background operation

+If you want to run this unattended:

+screen
+nohup python3 -u rss2mastodon.py &